Yuan-Meng/personal_website_2.0/content/posts/seq_user_modeling/index.md

 ### Graph Neural Networks

+A common challenge for sequential recommendation is the noise in user actions.
+None of the methods above (Markov chains, RNNs, CNNs) has a mechanism to distinguish noise (e.g., an accidentally clicked item) from signal (i.e., an item of interest).
+The solution proposed in the SURGE paper ([Chang et al. (2021)](https://arxiv.org/pdf/2106.14226) is converting loose item sequences into tight item-item interest graphs $\mathcal{G} = \\{\mathcal{V}, \mathcal{E}, A\\}$, where each node $v \in \mathcal{V}$ is an interacted item, $A$ is the adjacency matrix, and $\mathcal{E}$ are edges learned via {{< sidenote "node similarity metric learning" >}}Here, the metric function between node $h_i$ and $h_j$ is a weighted cosine similarity of their embeddings, $M_{ij} = \cos(\vec{\textbf{w}} \odot \vec{h}_i, \vec{\textbf{w}} \odot \vec{h}_j)$, where $\odot$ denotes the Hadamard product and $\vec{\textbf{w}}$ is a trainable weight learned end-to-end in the downstream recommendation task.{{< /sidenote >}}.
+Noise is dealt with through graph sparsification, where edges with low ranking in learned metrics are pruned, since they are likely accidental.

+{{< figure src="https://www.dropbox.com/scl/fi/629z5iedbo3yv1lrlpoiq/Screenshot-2024-11-13-at-11.59.24-PM.png?rlkey=gfl4zzrrs9tgu2w6m09bzn1fg&st=gfsuhnmz&raw=1" caption="GNNs aggregate item embedding via the interest graph.
+A sparse graph that represents the user's strongest interest is used for downstream prediction." width="1800">}}

+Once the interest graphs are constructed, the Interest-Fusion Graph Convolutional layer uses an attention mechanism to weight the importance of each neighbor and aggregates their information to update the node embeddings accordingly.
+Items that reflect the user's core interests (typically closer to the cluster center) or are related to the query item (i.e., the target item to be scored) receive higher weights.
+This further reduces noise in the item embeddings and emphasizes the user's long-term and immediate interests.
+Graph pooling is then used to downsample the graphs, preserving the strongest interest signals from the user.
+At this point, the noisy user sequence has been converted into a compact representation of user interests, which can be flattened into a 1D sequence for prediction.

 ## Target Attention

 <!-- DIN started the target attention traditional. general idea is different items play different roles for the same target.  -->